Implement the following habits to accelerate your digital transformation

-Training sessions where dozens of new functions are presented without examples and general exercises, are of little interest to collaborators.
-Rather, employees want to deepen their knowledge and to find answers to the everyday needs.
+Training sessions where dozens of new functions are presented without examples and general exercises are of little interest to collaborators.
+Rather, employees want to deepen their knowledge and to find answers to everyday needs.

 It is important to hold personalized and contextualized sessions that focus on the needs of collaborators.